 Challenges with Mitigating Construction Risk

 Because there are so many stakeholders involved in construction projects and each role depends on the others for success, risk is a major area of concern.
-Anticipating the issues that might come up and planning for risk management is essential on both sides of the bidding process.
+Anticipating the issues that might come up and planning for construction risk management is essential on both sides of the bidding process.

 3 Common Construction Risks General Contractors Face in the Preconstruction Phase